hunsoo-song/hunsoo-song.github.io/index.md

 permalink: /
 ---

-# Welcome to GSEL (pronounced *"Gee-sel"*) 👋
+# Welcome to GSEL 👋

-We are a research group dedicated to advancing geospatial science and engineering for a more sustainable and resilient future.
+GSEL(pronounced *"Gee-sel"*) is a research group dedicated to advancing geospatial science and engineering for a more sustainable and resilient future.

 More coming soon...